 How does it work?

-The main advantage of the Skyroam Solis is in its simplicity.
-You literally just turn it on and you’re connected in over 120 countries (full map coverage).
+Regardless of whether you’re looking at the original Solis or the new Solis X, the main advantage is in its simplicity.
+You literally just turn it on and you’re connected in over 135+ countries (full map coverage).

 Now “turning it on” can be as simple as pressing the wifi button on the Solis once it’s powered on but for me, I preferred to go into my phone to activate it through the web app.
 Here’s how it works: